Catalysts/cat-gradle-plugins/README.md

 You can customize the path of the produced war file(s) by setting the ```grails.project.war.file``` option in your ```BuildConfig.groovy```.

-In order to generate a code coverage report with the grails code-coverage plugin, you can use the ``testCoverage`` task.
+In order to generate a code coverage report with the grails code-coverage plugin, you can use the ``testCoverage`` task or use -PgrailsCoverage=true

 LESS
 ------